GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 }
 ```

-### `Bad syntax for dict argument` when deploying Dataflow Jobs using gcloud command
+### `Bad syntax for dict argument` when deploying Dataflow Jobs using `gcloud` command

-When the user does the deploy of a new Dataflow job using the gcloud command `gcloud dataflow flex-template run`, they get an error when providing a `--parameters ` that has a comma (`,`) in the value.

-The error message shown in the **terminal** when trying to run the gcloud command to deploy a new Dataflow Job using parameters that the argument passed have a comma (`,`).
-This case in specific occurred running the [Python Dataflow pipeline bq-to-bq](../flex-templates/python/regional_dlp_transform/README.md).
+This error happens when you are running the `gcloud` command to deploy a new Dataflow Job and there is at least one comma (`,`) in the parameter's value.
+You may face this error when running the [Python Dataflow pipeline bq-to-bq](../flex-templates/python/regional_dlp_transform/README.md).

 **Error message:**